shakes76/PatternFlow/recognition/s4574278/README.md

 #### Loss function

-For bounding boxes, we use the latest CIoU.
-IoU is ratio but as a loss function, scale matters, so we have Generalized IoU, the GIoU.
-CIoU is evolved from Distance-IoU.
-It take account for both centerpoint distance and the aspect ratio. it converge faster
+For bounding boxes, we use the latest `CIoU`. `IoU `is ratio but as a loss function, scale matters, so we have `Generalized IoU,` the `GIoU`. `CIoU ` is evolved from `Distance-IoU`.
+It take account for both center point distance and the aspect ratio. it converge faster

-For classification components, we use BCEWithLogitsLoss instead of traditional Cross-Entropy.
+For classification components, we use `BCEWithLogitsLoss `instead of traditional Cross-Entropy.
 It produce higher gradient, result in faster convergence.

 I didn't fully understand the SimOAT part.